axelgorris/Mundo-ONG/README.md

 # Mundo ONG  ![mundo-ong-icon](Images/mundo-ong-icon.png)

-Xamarin Forms application submitted to apps4good contest organized by Microsoft and CampusMVP (https://www.campusmvp.es/concurso-xamarin.htm).
+Xamarin Forms application submitted to apps4good contest (organized by Microsoft and CampusMVP) (https://www.campusmvp.es/concurso-xamarin.htm).

-CampusMVP Xamarin online course (january to june 2017) has been my first approach to Mobile development and Xamarin in particular and I've fallen in love with it.
+CampusMVP Xamarin online course has been my first approach to Mobile development and Xamarin in particular.

 "Mundo ONG" (NGO World) provides a way for people to access information about NGOs (contact info, website, social media) and its announcements (news, statements, events, campaigns).
-NGO responsibles may ask for a user in order to manage all the information and announcements about their organization.
+NGO responsibles may ask for a user account in order to manage all the information and announcements about their organization.
 Only registered users are able to create and edit content.
-Anonymous users can read all the information supplied by the NGO registered users.
+Anonymous users can read all the information supplied by the NGO responsibles.
 The application UI is only in spanish language for now.

 The application uses: